kodarn/Sparsnas/README.md

                  ----
                  FF??
 ```
 When we see FF as the highbyte, we can start to reason.
 We know the lowbyte must be somewhere between 00 & FF, right?
 FFFF would translate into -1 in decimal form, which would be a plausable intialization value.
 Other values, such as FF00, translates into  -256 (or 65280) which may be valid but seems less likely.
-So we start with and assumption that the Data column starts with the unscrambled value of 0xFFFF.
+So we start with an assumption that the Data column starts with the unscrambled value of 0xFFFF.

 How do we figure out the XOR-key value?
 Well, this is what we're asking: 48 ^ ?? = FF  which in XOR-math translates into ?? = 48 ^ FF, which in turn equals B7.